aymenBelkhair/aymenBelkhair/README.md

 ## I'm a Student, Muslims, Developer, and Creative!!

-- 🔭 I just studied in Maters degree, i have 22 years
+- 🔭 I just studied in Maters degree, i have 23 years
 - 🌱 I’m currently learning everything about Data 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other devloppers
-- 🥅 2023 Goals: work a lot of project
+- 🥅 2024 Goals: work a lot of project
-- ⚡ Fun fact: I love what i do and play chess
+- ⚡ Fun fact: I love what i do

 ### Connect with me: